Germany commits €100 billion to defense spending | DW | 27.02.2022

 The boost in defense spending comes after the public circumspection of former German defense leaders who have said the military is unprepared for the challenges confronting European security after Russia invaded Ukraine.

-Germany Chancellor Olaf Scholz announced a plan to beef up the German military on Sunday, pledging €100 billion ($112.7 billion) of the 2022 budget for the armed forces, and repeating his promise to reach the 2% of GDP spending on defense in line with NATO demands.
+German Chancellor Olaf Scholz announced a plan to beef up the German military on Sunday, pledging €100 billion ($112.7 billion) of the 2022 budget for the armed forces and repeating his promise to reach the 2% of gross domestic product spending on defense in line with NATO demands.

-He said the spending would be as part of a package in response to Russia's invasion of Ukraine that includes investments and armaments projects.
+Scholz announced the new allocation in a speech during a special session of parliament on Germany's response to Russia's invasion of Ukraine.
+He said the spending would include investments and armaments projects for the German military.

-"It's clear we need to invest significantly more in the security of our country, in order to protect our freedom and our democracy,'' Scholz told a special session of the Bundestag in Berlin.
+Scholz also said Germany would supply the Ukrainian military with weaponry, in a reversal of previous policy.

+"We need to support Ukraine in its hour of desperate need," the chancellor said.

-"In attacking Ukraine, Putin doesn't just want to eradicate a country from the world map, he is destroying the European security structure we have had in place since Helsinki," Scholz said in his speech to German lawmakers.
+"In attacking Ukraine, [Russian President Vladimir] Putin does not just want to eradicate a country from the world map, he is destroying the European security structure," Scholz told German lawmakers.

+"It's clear we need to invest significantly more in the security of our country in order to protect our freedom and our democracy,'' Scholz said.

+Germany reported a record high in NATO defense spending for 2021, submitting a budget of €53 billion for the current year.

+That figure marks a 3.2% increase over the year before.
+In 2020, spending was capped at an estimated €51.4 billion.

 "We are not alone in defending peace," Scholz said, adding Germany would be deploying more forces to NATO's eastern flank.